Page title

 Introduction

-The Local Government Amendment Bill 2024 (the Bill) proposes to change the Local Government Act 1995 (the Act) to provide for various reforms, including the establishment of a new Local Government Inspector (the Inspector) and monitors that can provide for early intervention and assist local governments in resolving dysfunction.
+The Local Government Amendment Act 2024 (the Amendment Act) amends the Local Government Act 1995 (the Act) to advance various reforms, including the establishment of a new Local Government Inspector (the Inspector) and monitors to enhance early intervention and assist local governments in resolving dysfunction.

-In addition to the reforms for the Inspector, a range of other second tranche reforms are being introduced that focus on good governance and decision-making at council and committee meetings:
+In addition to the reforms for the Inspector, a range of other reforms are being introduced that focus on good governance and decision-making at council and committee meetings:

 • Revising the roles and responsibilities for the council, council members and local government chief executive officers (CEO) to clarify the separation of powers and duties within local governments.